Client Login

 The Billing Process

-Though similar, invoices and bills each have individual roles in the billing process.
+Though similar, invoices and bills each have individual roles in the billing process, and understanding the difference between an invoice and a bill is crucial.
 Bills are often offered to customers immediately following a purchase.
 Invoices are subsequently sent to customers when payment is collected.

 After the customer receives their medical supplies, the medical supplies company will then send an invoice.
 Unlike a bill, an invoice will typically include an itemized list of products received, alongside per-item pricing.
-The invoice will also identify payment methods — either through an online payment portal or a mail-in check option — that the customer can use to satisfy the balance.
+The invoice will also identify payment methods — either through an online payment portal or a mail-in check option — that the customer can use to satisfy the balance once the customer pays.

 Though medical supplies providers are eventually repaid, they sometimes face invoice issues.
 One of these issues is a large amount of time between the sale of medical equipment and a customer’s repayment.
 Medical supplies businesses wait days, sometimes weeks, before customers issue payment through an invoice.